MathHubInfo/mhd/frontend/README.md

 - `/api/admin/`: the admin page (also proxied to the backend)

 From a user perspective the frontend and backend are served under the same url.

+## Configuration

+The frontend makes uses of [NextJS Environment Variables](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables).
+The variables, and default values, are documented in the `.env` file.
+Local settings should be stored in `.env.local`.

+### Single Collection Mode

+A special frontend setting is the so-called __Single Collection Mode__.
+This can be configured in `.env.local` and makes the frontend appear as if it only knows about a single collection.
+It can be configured by providing the slug of the collection in `.env` or `.env.local`.
+The URLS then change as follows:

+- `/home/[no]`: not supported
+- `/about/`: a generic about page
+- `/debug/`: a debug page (development mode only)
+- `/`: a search page for the selected collection
+- `/provenance`: provenance page about the selected collection
+- `/item/[uuid]`: a details page about the selected item

+The API routes remain unchanged.

 ## Development